 What are cookies?

-Cookies are not biscuits in English!
-They are small files with information that the sites you surf on record on your device (computer, tablet, smartphone).
-They are used to improve your browsing: for example they save your preferences and recognize you when you return to shop for the second time.
+Cookies are not cookies in English, but are small files with information that the sites you browse record on your device (computer, tablet, smartphone).
+They serve to improve your navigation: for example they save your preferences and recognize you when you go back to making purchases for the second time.

-To find out more, go to the page where everything is explained to the fullest, thanks to Iubenda, where everything is explained deeply and following the 2018 guidelines on GDPR.
+To learn more, go to the page where everything is explained to the fullest, thanks to Iubenda!
+Link where everything is explained in depth and following the 2018 directives on GDPR.

 In general, this site uses:

-- technical cookies, for which no specific authorization is required (Article 122 of the Privacy Code and the Provision of the Guarantor of 8 May 2014)
+- technical cookies, for which specific authorization is not required (art.
+122 of the privacy code and the Guarantor’s Provision of 8 May 2014)

 - newsletter and data collection from contact form